hyperknot/openfreemap/website/text.md

 There is no cloud, just dedicated servers on Hetzner.

-Currently using Cloudflare, but it's designed so that it can be changed any time.
+Currently using Cloudflare, but it's designed it so it can be changed any time.

 Moreover, a lot of work is going into customising the styles at [openfreemap-styles](https://github.com/hyperknot/openfreemap-styles).